lasquires/all-in-one-transcriber/README.md

 ## 1) Launch the app

-click `run_transcribe.bat` or the shortcut that you made.
+Click `run_transcribe.bat` or the shortcut that you made.

 The Gradio UI opens in your browser.